-Cut up to 5 mg tissue into small pieces and place in a 2 ml microcentrifuge tube.
+Cut up to 25 mg tissue into small pieces and place in a 2 ml microcentrifuge tube.
 Add 180 μl Buffer ATL.

-Note: Up to 20 mg tissue can be processed.
-We recommend starting with 5 mg and increasing the amount if needed.
-For tissues with a very high number of cells for a given mass of tissue (e.g., spleen), a reduced amount of starting material (5-10 mg) should be used.
+Note: For tissues with a very high number of cells for a given mass of tissue (e.g., spleen), a reduced amount of starting material (5-10 mg) should be used.
 We recommend cutting the tissue into small pieces for efficient lysis.

-- 2. Add 20 μl QIAGEN Proteinase K. Close the cap and mix thoroughly by vortexing.
-Briefly centrifuge the tube to collect any solution from the cap. - 3.
-Incubate at 56°C with constant agitation until the tissue is completely lysed.
+2. Add 20 μl QIAGEN Proteinase K. Close the cap and mix thoroughly by vortexing.
+Briefly centrifuge the tube to collect any solution from the cap.